taylor-js/FundWatch/README.md

    ```bash
    dotnet run
    ```
-4. Open your browser and navigate to http://localhost:5000 to start using TradeTracker.
+4. Open your browser and navigate to http://localhost:5000 to start using FundWatch.

 # Contributing